farruhcool/blog/README.md

-"This is my first Blog application12313"
+"This is my first Blog application"